jennyc8842/FPDraft/descriptionofVR.md

 ![VR device back in the day](http://students.expression.edu/thatoneblog/files/2016/08/vhfrsword-of-damocles-jpg-1459515301-BYqc-column-width-inline-800x450.jpg)

+The past VR sets were mostly uncomfortable to wear as you can see from the image above.
+  Now here are reasons why Virtual Reality is important just like from the past and today.
-The past VR sets were mostly uncomfortable to wear.
-Virtual Reality is important because it preps for actual changes people want to do, such as if they want a practice run before the real test.
+    It is mportant because it preps for actual changes people want to do, such as if they want a practice run before the real test.
       It can help them to practice skills people want to learn.
         In addition, virtual reality also helps people interact with others if they have social problems.
+          This can include people with autism (they will have challenges in social skills, verbal and non-verbal communication, behavior and sensory and attention problems) and ADHD (have difficulties in paying attention, trouble problem solving and managing impulsive behaviours).
-      Virtual Reality started off as a device for an engaging theatre experience that was invented in 1957 and from there on, virtual reality kept on advancing.
+            Moreover, Virtual Reality originally started off as a device for an engaging theatre experience that was invented in 1957 and from there on, virtual reality kept on advancing.

 ![timeline of VR sets](http://augmentedrealitymarketing.pressbooks.com/wp-content/uploads/sites/62119/2017/08/AR-VR-Timeline.png)